'Shadow and Bone' Season 3: Netflix Renewal Status & What We Know So Far

 The Grishverse is back after a two-year hiatus, but now we face another wait for season 3 of Shadow and Bone, which has yet to be confirmed.
-Will Shadow and Bone gets a season 3 renewal?
-What can we expect from a new season, and what about the rumored spinoff?
+Will Shadow and Bone get a season 3 renewal or the rumored spinoff?
 Here’s what we know so far.

 Based on the Grishaverse books by Leigh Bardugo, Shadow and Bone is Netflix’s big-budget fantasy show helmed by Eric Heisserer and starring Jessie Mei Li, Archie Renaux, Freddy Carter, and Ben Barnes.